 Anytime you're gathering in close contact with friends or relatives, it's important to discuss these things in detail beforehand: Is anyone at elevated risk for severe disease?
 What kinds of precautions and risks are guests and hosts taking day to day?

-Schaffner knows people who have stayed in the homes of friends or relatives after carefully quarantining for a couple of weeks before visiting or receiving guests.
-That's the kind of safety measure that's good to consider and agree upon in advance.
+Schaffner knows people who have stayed in the homes of friends or relatives after carefully quarantining for two weeks before visiting or receiving guests.
+That's the kind of safety measure that's good to agree upon in advance.

 Wu doesn't have a strict answer on whether staying with friends and family or in a hotel is safer.
 A number of factors come into play, he says, including your ability to safely distance.
 For stays in the same house with other people, "consider if the family you are visiting has been able to isolate and take precautions," he says.